 If, after all this effort, your allergies still wouldn’t cease, then consider a hybrid dog, a Rottweiler crossed with another dog considered hypoallergenic.

 A Rottie-Poo, or a Rottweiler crossed with a Poodle, for example, could be a way to get all of your favorite Rottweiler goodness in the form of a dog who won’t aggravate your allergies.

 Not Hypoallergenic, by Hyper-Adorable!

-By taking the time to look after your Rottweiler’s coat and your house, you might find that even with dog allergies, your non-hypoallergenic Rottweiler can still be a welcome and loved member of the family.
+By looking after your Rottweiler’s coat and your house, you might find that your non-hypoallergenic Rottweiler can still be a welcome and loved family member even with dog allergies.